When AI Agents Remember: Building Persistent Memory for Autonomous Coding

 Self-Recovery: Escaping Dead Ends

 Even with memory and shared context, agents get stuck.
-A partially implemented feature breaks tests, the fixer can’t resolve it after three attempts, and the system enters an infinite retry loop.
+A partially implemented feature breaks tests, the fixer flails for three attempts, and suddenly you’re watching an infinite retry loop burn through your API budget.
+Sound familiar?

 The recovery mechanism in lgtm uses a RecoverableError type.
 When the implementer fails verification three times, instead of retrying forever, it:

-The next planning attempt has the finding “Approach X failed because of Y” in its prompt.
+The next planning attempt has “Approach X failed because of Y” sitting right there in its prompt.
 It plans differently.

-This is the piece that makes autonomous operation actually work on real projects.
-Without it, a single difficult task blocks everything.
-With it, the system falls back, learns, and tries a different approach.
+This is the piece that makes autonomous operation actually viable on real projects.
+Without it, one difficult task blocks everything.
+With it, the system falls back, learns, and routes around the problem.
+Graceful failure isn’t a nice-to-have — it’s table stakes for anything that runs without a human babysitter.

 Closing the Loop: From Commit to Merged PR

-- PR creation — calls Claude to generate a title and description from the commit history, opens the PR via
+2. PR creation — calls Claude to generate a title and description from the commit history, opens the PR via gh

 What Actually Matters

 These aren’t theoretical patterns.
-They’re the result of running lgtm and snap on real projects and watching where they break.
-The tools are still evolving, but the core insight — that memory, context sharing, and graceful recovery are more important than prompt engineering — has held up.
+They’re what fell out of running lgtm and snap on real projects and watching where they broke.
+The tools keep evolving.
+But the core insight — that memory, context sharing, and graceful recovery matter more than prompt engineering — has held up under every project I’ve thrown at it.